facebookresearch/habitat-lab/examples/siro_sandbox/VR_HITL.md

 The standard keyboard-mouse launch commands can be used with those differences:

-* The client-server application can be activated by including the `--remote-gui-mode` command-line argument.
+* Remote control can be activated by including the `--remote-gui-mode` command-line argument.
 * Only `--app-state pick_throw_vr` supports remote VR evaluation.

 ```bash